seaside98/cookbook/baking/pizza.md

 Let rest at room temperature for about 24 hours.

-Can substitute with 30% sourdough starter.
-Maybe teduce yeast to 0.9% if starter is active?
-Or use not active starter.
+Can substitute with 30% sourdough starter discard (or ripe, it will puff up a bunch in the fridge but cook fine).

 #### Dough
 * 48% water